corona-warn-app/cwa-server/README.md

 ## Documentation

 The full documentation for the Corona-Warn-App can be found in the [cwa-documentation] repository.
-This repository contains technical documents, UI/UX specifications, architecture information, and whitepapers for this implementation.
+The documentation repository contains technical documents, architecture information, and whitepapers related to this implementation.

 ## Support and Feedback